Best External Battery Packs & Portable Chargers: An In-Depth Review

 We abused his phone.
 We bumped tunes off it all day while we drove.
 We used it for GPS, maps, and directions.
-We booked accommodation on it, kept in touch with others via WhatsApp, and shot a ton of photos and video on it throughout the day.
-Oh yeah, and Jarrod “worked” on it, or whatever.
+We booked accommodation on it, kept in touch with others via WhatsApp, and shot a ton of photos and videos on it throughout the day.
+Oh yeah, and Jarrod “worked” on it or whatever.

 That single external battery phone case powered our trip.
 No matter how much we used it, we never ran out of battery.
 It got to the point where I almost expected my phone to keep up with this supercharged beast.

-The Mophie case adds 27 hours of battery life to the iPhone 7 (more than you need), and even allows for wireless charging (if you’re fancy).
-The phone case does make your phone a bit heavier (2.6 oz.), but the added battery life is insane, and you get used to the solidity of your phone.
+The Mophie case adds 27 hours of battery life to the iPhone (more than you need), and even allows for wireless charging (if you’re fancy).
+The phone case does make your phone a bit heavier (3.5 oz.), but the added battery life is insane, and you get used to the solidity of your phone.

-Bottomline: if you’re only bringing an external battery pack to charge your phone, cut out the middleman and get a battery case.
+Bottom line: if you’re only bringing an external battery pack to charge your phone, cut out the middleman and get a battery case.